department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 - Private medical records and hospital reports that relate to your claimed illnesses or injuries
 <br>

 **Note**: If you start your application and need time to gather more supporting documents, you can save your application and come back later to finish it.
-We'll recognize the date you started your application as your date of claim as long as you complete it within a year.
+We'll recognize the date you started your application as your date of claim as long as you complete it within 365 days.
 </div>
 </div>